amangill-data/dialogflow-cx-pizza-agent/README.md

 - **Pizza Order Flow**: Manages order initiation, pizza selection (signature or custom), toppings, drinks, sides, and order review.
 - **Payment Flow**: Handles customer information collection, payment method selection, order confirmation, and order modification or cancellation.

 These flows are connected through route groups and conditional transitions, allowing users to restart orders, revise customer details, or cancel orders at multiple points in the conversation.
-The **attached report section** goes into full depth in regards to conception, theoretical business implications, and techincal aspects with imagery.
+The **attached report section** goes into full depth in regards to conception, theoretical business implications, and further techincal aspects with imagery.
 The **attached video demo section** explores the conversational flow at work, for a signature and custom pizza respectively.

 ---